 Oral surgery is used to treat and correct a wide range of diseases and conditions.
 Dr. Genis cares for patients with bothersome wisdom teeth, tooth loss, and jaw-related problems.
 They also treat facial injuries and oral cancer-related symptoms that may interfere with a patient’s way of life.

-Dr. Genis have advanced training in anesthesia and is able to provide you with the most comfortable and pain-free experience possible.
-He will talk with you before surgery to discuss the ways to keep you comfortable.
+Dr. Genis has advanced training in anesthesia and is able to provide you with the most comfortable and pain-free experience possible.
+He will talk with you before surgery to discuss the best ways to keep you comfortable and safe.

 List of conditions commonly treated with oral surgery:

 - Tooth loss